HanTingYe/HanTingYe.github.io/3_Professional Activities.md

 * The 23rd ACM Conference on Embedded Networked Sensor Systems (SenSys’25)
 * The 22nd International Conference on Embedded Wireless Systems and Networks (EWSN’25)
 * The 39th Annual AAAI Conference on Artificial Intelligence (AAAI’25)
+* The 2025 IEEE/CVF International Conference on Computer Vision (ICCV’25)
 * The 2025 IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR’25)
 * The 2024 IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR’24)